python/typing/docs/spec/constructors.rst

 After the metaclass ``__call__`` method has been evaluated, a type checker should evaluate the ``__new__`` method of the class (if applicable) using the supplied arguments.
+This step should be skipped if the class does not define a ``__new__`` method and does not inherit a ``__new__`` method from a base class other than ``object``.

 If the class is generic and explicitly specialized, the type checker should partially specialize the ``__new__`` method using the supplied type arguments.
 If the class is not explicitly specialized, class-scoped type variables should be solved using the supplied arguments passed to the constructor call.

   ::